 Optional extension.
 Deleting unneeded nodes is pretty tricky because of the recursive nature of the trie.
-Think about how we removed the last element of a SinglyLinkedList (Chapter 9.4 in Bailey).
+Think about how we removed the last element of a SinglyLinkedList.
 We had to maintain a pointer to the second to last element to update the pointers appropriately.
 The same is true in our trie.